Twhiter/made-project/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-How does CO2 and global warming affects the soil conditions in Germany?
+Analysis regarding CO2, precipitation and temperature affection on soil conditions

 ## Main Question